-Project Drawdown, which compares the effectiveness of different measures to curb climate change, has shown that educating girls and securing women's voluntary right to high-quality family planning together could reduce atmospheric carbon dioxide by 119.2 gigatonnes, making this the number one most powerful solution to climate change.
+Project Drawdown, which compares the effectiveness of different measures to curb climate change, has shown that educating girls and securing women's voluntary right to high-quality family planning together could reduce atmospheric carbon dioxide by 85 gigatonnes, making this one of the most powerful solutions to climate change.

 Achieving gender equality will make the world a healthier, happier place and is crucial to making lasting environmental progress.

 Population Matters is calling for women’s empowerment globally, including:

 - Ensuring equal participation of girls and women in education and the work place;

 - Giving women sovereignty over their bodies, including unrestricted access to modern contraception and abortion;

 - Ending the practice of child- and forced marriage, which violate girls’ rights to a healthy, fulfilling life;

 - Granting women full equality under all laws and ending all policies that disadvantage women;